d702e20/CGAAL/README.md

 ![CGAAL logo](images/logo_text_white_bg.png)

-This application can do model checking of alternating-time temporal logic (ATL) on concurrent game structures (CGSs).
+CGAAL is a model checker of alternating-time temporal logic (ATL) properties on concurrent game structures (CGSs).
-It uses an on-the-fly evaluation method as opposed to calculating the fixed point like PRISM does.
+It uses an on-the-fly algorithm to compute the satisfaction relation and synthesize strategies.
-With this lazy method we avoid generating the whole graph, and it is therefore an order of magnitude faster in most cases.
+This often leads to early termination, and CGAAL is therefore an order of magnitude faster than PRISM in most cases.

 CGAAL also uses a custom language to describe CGSs.
 We call it LCGS and its syntax is inspired by PRISM-lang.
 However, the concepts of synchronization and modules are very different.